NeetigyaShah/job_portal-master/README.md

 Welcome to the Job Portal Frontend React Project!
 This project provides a user-friendly interface for job seekers to find jobs and employers to post job openings.

+The project is also deployed on vercel : https://job-portal-master.vercel.app/

 ## Getting Started

 1. follow the instructions to set up and run the backend locally.